rafaelbarretorb/rrt_star_global_planner/README.md

 **

 ### Errors and Issues
-If you find some error or issue in this package, please create a new issue and help me to improve this package.
+If you find some error or issue, please create a new issue and help me to improve this package.